MartinT86/MartinT86.github.io/_posts/NO_2016-10-17-razor-interfaces.md

 #### Atoms

 Atoms are the smallest parts of the system.
-They can include the styles of a button or heading for example.
+They can include the styles of a button or heading.

 #### Molecules